 Inclusive, non-discriminatory care is vital for all, and attention is required to get this right for the significant populations who identify as LGBT+.
 This Task Force will begin seeking to respond to these shortcomings, in order to improve palliative and end of life care for LGBT+ people experiencing life-limiting and advanced illness, and the support provided for their partners and those close to them.

 - Develop an international network for professionals interested in improving palliative and end of life care for LGBT+ people

 - Develop evidence-based guidance on LGBT+ palliative care, incorporating knowledge from all research projects to date

 - Sharing of the evidence based resource for local translation into culturally appropriate resources, and dissemination

-Herbert Dunhill Professor of Palliative Care & Rehabilitation, KCL, UK
+Herbert Dunhill Professor of Palliative Care & Rehabilitation

 - Janne Bromseth, Norway

 - Guillaume Economos, France

 - Max Appenroth, Germany